Join our newsletter

 in conversation with Ryan Mangione

 Dennis Cooper is a novelist, critic, director, blogger, and curator.
 Since 2005, he has split his time between Paris and Los Angeles.
 Cooper is perhaps best known for his landmark of experimental American fiction, The George Miles Cycle, which is comprised of Closer (1989), Frisk (1991), Try (1994), Guide (1997), and Period (2000).
 The Cycle is structurally complex in terms of its prose and unsparing in its depictions of violence, drug use, and abject (mostly gay) teenage sex.
-George Miles, Cooper’s childhood friend and one-time lover, haunts the edges of the Cycle—certain characters bare his name, while others mimic aspects of his troubled persona and boyish appearance.
+George Miles, Cooper’s childhood friend and one-time lover, haunts the edges of the Cycle—certain characters bear his name, while others mimic aspects of his troubled persona and boyish appearance.
 Miles and Cooper fell out of touch in the mid-1980s, following Cooper’s relocation to Amsterdam.
-Miles committed suicide in 1987; Cooper learned of his death a decade later while touring in support of the fourth Cycle instalment, Guide.
+Miles committed suicide in 1987; Cooper learned of his death a decade later while touring in support of the fourth Cycle installment, Guide.

 In 1989, Cooper and artist Richard Hawkins curated the show “Against Nature: A Group Show of Work by Homosexual Men,” at Los Angeles Contemporary Exhibitions.
 I was introduced to “Against Nature” by the writer Matias Viegener, who participated in the show, while conducting research on AIDS art for my master’s thesis.
 In September 2021, Cooper published his first novel in ten years, I Wished, which revisits his relationship with Miles, two decades after the official completion of the Cycle.
 I Wished is pronouncedly emotional and a stark contrast to Cooper’s previous writing on Miles—the Cycle’s proclivity towards graphic violence and depraved sex finds itself toned down, supplemented by extended meditations on love, altruism, and loneliness.
 In the interim between The George Miles Cycle and I Wished, Cooper authored the novels My Loose Thread (2002), The Sluts (2004), God Jr. (2005), and The Marbled Swarm (2011).
 He has also co-written and co-directed two films with Zac Farley: Like Cattle Towards Glow (2015), and Permanent Green Light (2018).

-I wanted to speak to Cooper about I Wished and “Against Nature”in tandem, as they both negotiate gaps between the lived experience of loss and the desire for clarity and resolution, be it personal or political.
+I wanted to speak to Cooper about I Wished and “Against Nature” in tandem, as they both negotiate gaps between the lived experience of loss and the desire for clarity and resolution, be it personal or political.
 Our conversation circles Cooper’s formal and emotional relationship to artmaking, and the various forms of cultural interference he has encountered during his career—such as the conservatism of American literature, the militancy of AIDS activism, and the pressure to conform to certain understandings of gay identity.
 The interview was conducted in January and February of 2022.

 RM